Last Updated on June 2, 2024 by Dave Schoenbeck

 Have you ever hired a candidate you thought was a good fit for your business, only for them to struggle and resign after a year?
 It’s a frustrating experience for any business owner, especially when you tally what you invested in them.
 You wonder how you could’ve gone wrong hiring them when they checked every box on your list of “qualities of an ideal candidate.”

-Perhaps it’s not what you did during recruitment, but what you didn’t do.
-Maybe it’s time to ask new hires to read and sign one more document before they come on board: a performance agreement.
+Perhaps it’s different from what you did during recruitment, but what you still need to do.
+It may be time to ask new hires to read and sign one more document before they come on board: a performance agreement.

 What is a performance agreement?